Show Gay and Lesbian Consumers Some Love (and Respect) and They'll Show You The Money!

 "Don’t even take your first step toward the LGBT marketplace until you have ensured equality in your hiring practices, and in your company’s treatment of its gay and lesbian employees.
 Be sure you have earned the gay marketing buy-in at all company levels, from top execs to the line staff who will interact with your LGBT customers (retail salesreps, receptionists, customer service agents, etc. as appropriate)." – CMI's 3 Steps to Cost-effectively Reach and Serve the Gay & Lesbian Community, Community Marketing, Inc.

 "Subaru supported LOGO [MTV's LGBT channel] at launch with a mainstream commercial, “but the novelty of being there wears off for viewers after three months, so we knew we needed custom creative,” notes Nash.
-After learning that MTV research found 70% of its viewers actively looked forward to ads because many are designed specifically for the network, Nash says, “it entered my head and never left.”...And Subaru customers who aren’t gay respect its outreach to gays, Nash says." – Michael Wilke, Subaru Adds Custom TV for 10th Year of Gay Marketing, The Commercial Closet Association
+After learning that MTV research found 70% of its viewers actively looked forward to ads because many are designed specifically for the network, Nash says, “it entered my head and never left.”...And Subaru customers who aren’t gay respect its outreach to gays, Nash says." – Michael Wilke, Subaru Adds Custom TV for 10th Year of Gay Marketing, Ad Respect (formerly Commerical Closet Association)

-"After three years in the gay and lesbian marketplace for Cadillac, GM Corp. is taking things to the next level with custom-created ads showing a male couple together for the Cadillac DTS in the crowded gay parking lot." – Michael Wilke, Cadillac Cruises With Gay Imagery as a GM First, The Commercial Closet Association
+"After three years in the gay and lesbian marketplace for Cadillac, GM Corp. is taking things to the next level with custom-created ads showing a male couple together for the Cadillac DTS in the crowded gay parking lot." – Michael Wilke, Cadillac Cruises With Gay Imagery as a GM First, Ad Respect (formerly Commerical Closet Association)

 "When asked what reasons they might use for switching their auto insurance from one company to another, a third (33%) of self-identified gays and lesbians said that offering domestic partner benefits to its employees would be one of their top three reasons they would change providers and take their business to another insurance carrier....The survey also highlights the finding that gays and lesbians are twice as likely as heterosexuals to purchase their automotive insurance online." – Harris Interactive, One-Third of LGBT Would Switch Auto Insurance If New Carrier Offers Domestic Partner Benefits To Employees